swt30/thesis/chapters/01-introduction/01-introduction.md

   --- *NASA HST/WFPC2*
 ](microlensing-event){#fig:microlensing-event}

-Planets may be found during microlensing events (@fig:microlensing-event).
+Planets may be found during microlensing events ([@fig:microlensing-event]).
 If a planet lies in the right region during the lensing event, the planet's gravity will further perturb the incoming light and cause a detectable deviation from the single-lens case.
 In most cases, microlensing detections do not provide much additional information.
 The single lens event itself provides a weak constraint on the lens mass, and the addition of a planet gives a mass ratio and a projected separation.
-Together, these provide essentially no constraint on the orbital elements of the system^[@Wright2012].
-Extra observations may not be useful at all, since the lensing star is typically not visible and microlensing events are extremely rare.
+Together, these provide essentially no constraint on the orbital elements of the system.^[@Wright2012] Extra observations may not be useful at all, since the lensing star is typically not visible and microlensing events are extremely rare.
 In the past few years, some authors have worked on improving the amount of information obtainable from single microlensing events.
 For example, @Bennett2010 claim strong constraints on 4 of the 6 orbital elements.